Tourism impact

 Tourism sector's contribution to New Zealand

 Before COVID-19, tourism was New Zealand's largest export industry and delivered $40.9 billion to the country.
-Tourism made a significant positive impact on regional economies supporting employment by directly employing 8.4 percent (229,566 people) of the New Zealand workforce.
+Tourism makes a significant positive impact on regional economies by directly and indirectly employing 1 in 9 New Zealanders.

 • Tourism was New Zealand second largest export earner